lastweek/lastweek.github.io/docs/notes/source_code/rdma.md

 ## RDMA NIC Latest Updates

+I sometimes read the `MLNX_OFED` to track the latest changes introduced in RDMA NICs.
+They are not sorted chronologically.

 0. [Advanced Transport](https://docs.nvidia.com/networking/display/MLNXOFEDv543100/Advanced+Transport)
 	- This section talks about XRC and Dynamically Connected Transport (DCT).
 	  Those are not new, they have been around for some time.